 I love processes.
 I love the journey and accept that things take time, that life goes through seasons, and that by practicing patience every day, we can allow our minds to catch up with the information that’s good for us.
 It sometimes takes a bit for it all to sink in, but it’s a good feeling when it finally does.

 My goal is to be your guide for the pure sake of lending you ideas, wet noodles if you will, and seeing if any of them stick.
-Life is an experiment and, if done so mindfully and with the goodness of your health and spirit in mind, can turn out to be a wonderful journey that is full of courage and gusto.
-We all deserve to lives that serve us well and that we love so dearly; it’s just a matter of realizing who’s running the show, because once you figure that one out, it’s gonna be a grind-your-own-beans fest with a side of fresh flowers and eating gluten-free sometimes despite the tolerance.
-Oh, well, this is my story.
+Life is an experiment and, if done so mindfully and with the goodness of your health and spirit in mind, can turn out to be a wonderful exploration that is full of courage and gusto.
+We all deserve lives that serve us well and that we love so dearly; it’s just a matter of realizing who’s running the show, because once you figure that one out, it’s gonna be a grind-your-own-beans fest with a side of fresh flowers and eating gluten-free sometimes despite the tolerance.
+Oh, well, maybe that's just me.